AdobeDocs/analytics.es-ES/help/implement/js-implementation/accelerated-mobile-pages.md

  </thead>
  <tbody>
   <tr>
-   <td colname="col1"> <p> ¿Está disponible el seguimiento de vídeos para la plantilla <code>“adobeanalytics”</code> o <code>“adobeanalytics_nativeConfig”</code>? </p> </td>
+   <td colname="col1"> <p> Is video tracking available for either the <code> "adobeanalytics" </code> or <code> "adobeanalytics_nativeConfig" </code> template? </p> </td>
    <td colname="col2"> <p> Aún no lamentablemente.
 El estándar de AMP admite solo activadores para “visible”, “click” y “timer”, y aún no admite activadores explícitos para seguimiento de vídeos que una etiqueta amp-analytics puede escuchar.
-Además, como la etiqueta <code>“adobeanalytics_nativeConfig”</code> únicamente puede cargarse una sola vez, no es compatible con la visualización de vídeo que ocurre tras la carga de la AMP. </p> </td>
+Also, because the <code> "adobeanalytics_nativeConfig" </code> tag can only be loaded once, it is not compatible with video viewing which occurs after the AMP has loaded. </p> </td>
   </tr>
   <tr>
-   <td colname="col1"> <p>Se menciona que la inflación de visitantes es más baja para la plantilla <code>“adobeanalytics_nativeConfig”</code> en la comparación. ¿Qué significa eso? ¿Qué causaría inflación de visitantes en las soluciones <code>“adobeanalytics”</code> o <code>“adobeanalytics_nativeConfig”</code>? </p> </td>
+   <td colname="col1"> <p>Se menciona que la inflación de visitantes es más baja para la plantilla <code> adobeanalytics_nativeConfig </code>“ ” en la comparación. ¿Qué significa eso?
+What would cause visitor inflation in either the <code> "adobeanalytics" </code> or the <code> “adobeanalytics_nativeConfig” </code> solution? </p> </td>
-   <td colname="col2"> <p>La plantilla <code>“adobeanalytics”</code> no permite a Adobe Analytics establecer una cookie de identificación de visitante, lo que significa que todas las visitas y visitantes de su página de AMP se considerarán como nuevos e independientes en el grupo de informes. </p> <p>Por su parte, la plantilla <code>“adobeanalytics_nativeConfig”</code> permite establecer la cookie de identificación de visitantes de Adobe Analytics en casi todos los casos, salvo en el de nuevos visitantes que utilicen el explorador Safari.
+   <td colname="col2"> <p>The <code> “adobeanalytics” </code> template does not allow Adobe Analytics to set a visitor identification cookie; this means all visits and visitors to your AMP page will be treated as a new and independent visit and visitor in your report suite. </p> <p>The <code> “adobeanalytics_nativeConfig” </code> template, however, allows the Adobe Analytics visitor identification cookie to be set in nearly all cases, except for new visitors using the Safari browser.
 Esto significa que cualquier visitante de Safari que no haya visitado previamente el sitio de un publicador quedará inflado en los informes de Adobe Analytics. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>¿Debería usar un grupo de informes separado para las AMP? </p> </td>